-I have found two articles that show the importance of copywriting to the development of sales in the direct marketing industry.
+I have found two articles that show the importance of copywriting to the development of sales.

 The first article comes from The Creative Copywriter, and it’s titled Why Copywriters are More Important Than Everyone Else in Business.
 Written by The Creative Copywriter’s CEO and Head Content Strategist, Konrad Sanders, this report offers reasons why copywriters are more important for the success of a business than SEO specialists, social media consultants, bloggers, accountants, and others.

 Christopher Melotti wrote the second article, and it’s titled Why Is Copywriting Important?
-This report from Melotti Media goes over how great copywriting benefits business, the role copywriting plays in the development of a brand, and the potential consequences of presenting poor marketing and advertising copy to your audience.
+This report from Melotti Media goes over how great copywriting benefits business, the role copywriting plays in the development of a brand, and the potential consequences of presenting poor copy to your audience.

 Drawing from the information in the articles mentioned above, as well as my experience as a direct response copywriter, I have listed – and explained – three reasons why copywriting is important to the success of any direct marketing company.

-Great copywriting must be able to take an ordinary product and make it seem extraordinary.
+Great copywriting must be able to take an ordinary offer and make it seem extraordinary.
 We call that positioning within the marketing industry.

-Most products are the same.
+Most offers are the same.
 This means the way you present will place you either above or below your competition.

 Most successful copywriting uses either a Big Idea or a Big Promise to make their offers stand out.
 Both of those concepts highlight the unique selling proposition that your product or service has.